-Gus Cairnsscanning the horizon for a cure of HIV infection.
+Gus Cairns scans the horizon for a cure for HIV infection.

-Timothy Ray Brown, also known as the "patient", Berlin had apparently had no trace of active HIV infection removed from her body by a bone marrow transplantation containing T cells resistant to HIV infection.
-Brown case showed that couldcure HIV infection: but of course it will be necessary one or more options, safer, simpler and cheaper to achieve the same goal (the transplant, which Brown was necessary because he was going through a type of leukemia that nearly killed him and "there was nothing to lose).
+Timothy Ray Brown, also known as the "patient", Berlin had apparently had no trace of active HIV infection removed from his body through a bone marrow transplant containing T cells resistant to HIV infection.
+Brown case showed that could but it is clear that it will require one or more safer, simpler, and cheaper options to achieve the same goal (the transplant, which Brown needed because he was experiencing a type of leukemia, which almost killed him and "there was nothing to lose."

 There has been great progress in some areas - including some cases more ads using the same techniques and the same other strategies.
 However, it is apparent that there may be a mechanism for curing HIV infection HIV.

 We can begin to achieve cures previously in two groups of patients.
 First, for people like Brown, whose condition ethically allows the type of procedure based on the fact noes have nothing to lose and he underwent the procedure with informed consent and informed of the risks.

 Secondly, in people whose HIV is diagnosed soon after they are infected, where there are signs that the use of antiretroviral therapy (ART) starting soon after the infection can suppress the reproduction of HIV presence so quickly and so that the virus could never have "installed an infectious process" really.

 Some of these "cure" could be better termed as "missions" because we do not know whether HIV will appear at some point in the future: can not stay even one small number of infected cells in the "reservoir" of long life could be "hibernating" within T cells and it is possible they could be reactivated in the future.

 The rest of us - those with chronic infection, which can live healthier lives on HAART, but we would rather not have to take these medications ...